WPChill/strong-testimonials/readme.txt

 = Can I change the fields on the form? =

 Yes.
 There is a custom field editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
-You can also restore the default fields if it gets away from you.
-Here is a full [tutorial](https://www.wpmission.com/tutorial/how-to-customize-the-form-in-strong-testimonials/).
 You can also customize the form error & success messages and the Submit button.

 = I want to use categories.
 Can I add a category selector to the submission form? =